ana-pairo/projeto10-trackit/README.md

 - Sign Up
 - Login
 - List of all habits tracked to the current day of a user
-- A screen to edit and delete habits and add new ones
+- A screen to delete habits and add new ones
 - Check daily completed habits and follow up your progress

 ## Tech Stack